-TE.Unauth_Access - Unauthorized access to physical resources of the TOE
+TE.Unauth\Access - Unauthorized access to physical resources of the TOE

-Personnel without a need to know, or responsibility for operations should not be allowed access to the z900 server, the HMC or SE, or the archival copies of the audit log.
+Personnel without a need to know, or responsibility for operations should not be allowed access to the zSeries server, the HMC or SE, or the archival copies of the audit log.
 Such access could allow these unauthorized personnel access to information outside of their scope of responsibility.